xdamah/swagger-xdamah-examples/README.md

 So that's the objective- Have less code.
 Rather just have swagger specifications + only that code which is not already expressed in the swagger specifications.

 What we have here is a variation of design first approach.
 Design first usually implies code generation.
 Not so in our approach- Lets call it xdamah.
 X stands for Swagger extensions.
 Damah means self control.
-Its a word play implying that The swagger specs itslf does the control without a need for coding or code-generating a controller.
+It's a word play implying that The swagger specs itself does the control without a need for coding or code-generating a controller.

 ### How do I get set up? ###